osohq/oso-vscode-extension/DEVELOPMENT.md

 ### Steps to test the extension out in VS Code

 1. Open this directory in VS Code
-2. Select the Run->Start Debugging menu option (or press  F5).
+2. Select the `Run->Start Debugging` menu option (or press  F5).
+3. To open a workspace used in the integration tests, select the `File->Open Workspace from File...` menu option and select a `test-fixtures/workspace/<NAME>.code-workspace` file.

 ### Steps to build a release version of the extension